bjatkin/flappy-boot/README.md

 2) as a wasm build using wasm and npm
 3) as a GBA ROM inside an emulator/ or on actual hardware

-you can build all these files for all these targets using the `./build` script
+You can build all these files for all these targets using the `./build` script.
+Note that you should only run `./build` from the root directory of the repo otherwise it will fail.

 ### Standalone
-The Standalone build and be built using the normal go build tool.
+The Standalone build can be built using the normal go build tool.
 You will need to include the `standalone` and `local` build tags however.
 ```sh
 go build -tags=standalone,local .